 John Curtis Christian School operates on a 7 period day whereby students are required to take core academic subjects as well as electives.
 Students begin earning high school credits in 8th grade.
 Students in grades 9th – 12th are required to take 7 courses each year.
 Projects and research papers are required as a part of graduation requirements.
 All teachers post assignments and grades on our web based portal.
-It is the responsibility of the parent and student to check this portal on a daily basis.
-Each grading period lasts 22 days, therefore each child receives 8 report cards per year.
+It is the responsibility of the parent and student to check the portal on a regular basis.

 Grades 7th – 12th:

 This includes Literature, Writing, Grammar (usage and mechanics), and Vocabulary.
 Students will learn to read critically, interpretively, and literally.